will-wright-eng/link-mgmt/docs/implementation-plan.md

 ## Notes

-- Start with Phase 2 (basic commands) before TUI
+- ✅ Database connection code completely removed from CLI (uses HTTP API only)
-- HTTP client should be reusable for TUI
+- ✅ HTTP client is reusable for TUI (Phase 3)
+- ✅ User registration workflow implemented and tested
+- ✅ Migration commands added to Makefile for easier setup
+- ✅ Using Bubble Tea for prompts (instead of archived survey/v2) - provides consistency with Phase 3
-- Consider making TUI optional (use `--tui` flag) vs default
+- Consider making TUI optional (use `--tui` flag) vs default in Phase 3
-- Keep database connection code as fallback for admin/debug tools
+- All Phase 2 commands should use HTTP client (consistent architecture)
+- Bubble Tea components (textinput, textarea) can be used for simple prompts in Phase 2, making the transition to full TUI in Phase 3 smoother